alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 ### Connect to a MySQL service from your app

-Your app must make a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) connection to the service.
+Your app must make a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) [external link] connection to the service.
 Some libraries use TLS by default, but others will need to be manually configured.

 GOV.UK PaaS will automatically parse the ``VCAP_SERVICES`` [environment variable](/deploying_apps.html#system-provided-environment-variables) to get details of the service and then set the `DATABASE_URL` variable to the first database found.